 There are challenges with only leveraging central data teams as identified by Google, for example, when only using data fabric design patterns:

-“…as your data teams attempt to work in a centralized data model, they might rely on a central IT team to incorporate new data sources.
-This causes delays in deriving insights from data and results in stale data when pipelines are not kept up to date.”1
+“...as your data teams attempt to work in a centralized data model, they might rely on a central IT team to incorporate new data sources.
+This causes delays in deriving insights from data and results in stale data when pipelines are not kept up to date.”
+1

 Common failure modes using only data lake or lakehouse architecture

-As shown in Figure 1 above, the bottleneck of a central data team is one of the primary “failure modes” identified by Zhamak Dehghani.
+As shown in Figure 1 below, the bottleneck of a central data team is one of the primary “failure modes” identified by Zhamak Dehghani.
 In her 2019 article, “How to Move Beyond a Monolithic Data Lake to a Distributed Data Mesh,”2 Dehghani explains data mesh design patterns and the need for them.
 By disaggregating data product creation and allowing functional area data stewards to use their own departments’ domain-driven expertise, and organization can accelerate building data products that generate agility and enhance competitive advantages.
 These data products may be machine learning (ML) models, inputs to artificial intelligence (AI) systems and components, or curated datasets used in other analytics and data products.

 Data mesh cloud-native service offerings, coupled with data lakehouse architectures, securely expose what data the organization has—and ultimately how it can be used— to create new value streams or make current value streams more capable using integrated AI and ML services.
 A cloud-native data management design pattern such as data mesh primarily uses cloud-native services to deliver these value streams.